br3ndonland/fastenv/docs/dotenv.md

 ## Getting started

 To get started, let's set up a virtual environment and install fastenv from the command line.
-If you've been through the [environment variable docs](environment.md#getting-started), the only change here is installing the optional extras for working with files.
-File I/O is implemented with [AnyIO](https://anyio.readthedocs.io/en/stable/fileio.html).
+If you've been through the [environment variable docs](environment.md#getting-started), you're all set.

 !!!example "Setting up a virtual environment"